 My poem Hellsteeth is installed in the Hawkswell Theatre, Sligo, and is published as part of a book about WB Yeats: Yeats150.

 Time Machine, which I wrote in response to Tom Meskell's solo art exhibition,was on display beside his paintings, in the Museum Of Country Life, Castlebar, Co Mayo, from January until May 2014, and also in Philadelphia for a day!

-My pamphlets are gone, but 'Pact' is available to buy from from Kennys.ie; the Una Bhan craft shop, Boyle, and Strokestown Park House gift shop.
+My pamphlets are mostly gone, but some copies of 'Pact' are available in the Una Bhan craft shop, Boyle, and Strokestown Park House gift shop.

 IRISH TV: HERE (to see local TV coverage of booklaunch, in Ballaghaderreen library)